NULG Nuveen ESG Large-Cap Growth ETF

 Fund Overview

 Nuveen ESG Large-Cap Growth ETF (NULG) currently reports 65 stock positions (subject to change), placing it in the moderately spread range by holdings breadth.
-The top line-up is NVDA (17.11%), AVGO (6.44%), GOOG (5.13%), with NVDA as the largest single weight at 17.11%.
-Together, the top three holdings account for 28.68%, which does not represent a dominant share, indicating less concentration in the very top of the book.
+The top line-up is NVDA (18.09%), AVGO (7.29%), GOOG (5.74%), with NVDA as the largest single weight at 18.09%.
+Together, the top three holdings account for 31.12%, which suggests investors should pay close attention to the largest holdings, as they carry outsized influence on aggregate returns.
 The overall construction balances concentrated exposure at the top with broader diversification through the rest of the book.

 Profitability & Capital Efficiency